tlentz/d2modmaker/README.md

 # Change Log

 ## v0.3.0
-* Fixes an issue where seeding wasn't working correctly
+* Fixed an issue where seeding wasn't working correctly
+* Fixed an issue where `IncreaseMonsterDensity` couldn't be a value between 0 and 1

 ## v0.2.0
 * Fixed issue where buckets were incorrect for the `IsBalanced` option.